continue-revolution/sd-webui-segment-anything/README.md

 Three types of SAM models are available. [vit_h](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth) is 2.56GB, [vit_l](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_l_0b3195.pth) is 1.25GB, [vit_b](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_b_01ec64.pth) is 375MB.
 I myself tested vit_h on NVIDIA 3090 Ti which is good.
 If you encounter VRAM problem, you should switch to smaller models.

-GroundingDINO packages, GroundingDINO models and ControlNet annotators will be automatically installed the first time you use them.
+GroundingDINO packages, GroundingDINO models and ControlNet annotator models will be automatically installed the first time you use them.

 ## GroundingDINO